What is Solidity?

 contract BabyDoge is Doge {}

-The different is that contract can inherit from multiple contracts.
+The difference is that contracts can be inherited from multiple contracts.
 Not just one.
 Now that's somehow cool or complicated?

 Import